 Crop rotation is a valuable management strategy for organic farming, which involves the cultivation of different crops in temporal succession on the same land.
 Usually the succeeding crop will be of a different variety and species than the previous crops.
 Crop rotations can be as simple as rotating between two crops and planting sequences in alternate years or they can be more complex and involve numerous crops over several years.
 Crop rotations can break host cycles for pests and diseases.
 Alternation of crops with different seasonal patterns and growth habits can also help to suppress weeds.
 Properly managed rotations can also increase microbiological diversity and activity; raise organic matter content; conserve soil; and enhance soil structure.
 Even simple rotations over a short time period significantly improved soil quality in controlled experiments.
 Rotations often include a “rest” period for individual fields, where grass or a “green manure” such as clover is planted for a season or more, before being grazed or ploughed into the soil to add fertility.

-Animal manure is traditionally a key fertilizer in organic and sustainable soil management.
-Properly managed manure applications recycle nutrients to crops, improve soil quality, and protect water quality.
-Manure is most effectively used in combination with other sustainable practices.
-These include crop rotation, cover cropping, green manuring, liming, and the addition of other natural or biologically friendly fertilizers and amendments.
-In organic production, manure is commonly applied to the field in either a raw (fresh or dried) or composted state.
-The National Organic Program (NOP) Rule requires that manure either be composted or that the operator observes a minimum interval between the application of manure and harvest of crops for human consumption.
-The NOP Rule provides a strong incentive to use composted manure and places stringent restrictions on uncomposted manure
+Livestock manure is a valuable resource for organic and sustainable soil management.
+Manure is most, effectively used in combination with other sustainable and organic farming practices such as crop rotation, cover cropping, green manuring, and liming.
+In organic crop production, manure is commonly applied to the field as raw manure (fresh or dried).
+Manure is great for enhancing the physical condition of soil while building soil organic matter that serves as a slow-release reservoir of plant nutrients including nitrogen, phosphorus, potassium, and micronutrients.
+The timing of manure application is very important to ensure that the manure benefits the plants and soil.
+Manure, if applied and managed correctly, can be a great means of enhancing soil and crop quality, but there are some important aspects of soil health and food safety to consider when using it in an organic farm system.
+The National Organic Program (NOP) Rule requires that manure, either be composted or that the operator observes a minimum interval between the application of manure and harvest of crops for human consumption.
+The NOP Rule provides a strong incentive to use composted manure and places stringent restrictions on un-composted manure.

 Composting is the decomposition of organic matter through a controlled microbiological process.
 Composting transforms raw organic materials (e.g., plant or animal materials) into a biologically stable, humic substance that makes excellent soil amendments.
-The use of compost has long been considered a defining feature of organic farming systems in building long-term soil fertility and tilth by feeding the soil with a variety of natural amendments.
-While fewer nutrients are immediately available for crop growth, compost’s real agronomic value lies in the gradual release of nutrients that are slowly converted from stable organic compounds into available inorganic nutrients.
+The use of compost has long been considered a defining feature of organic farming systems in building long-term soil fertility, soil structure, and soil biology by feeding the soil with a variety of natural amendments.
+While fewer nutrients are immediately available for crop growth, compost’s real agronomic value lies in the gradual release of nutrients that are slowly, converted from stable organic compounds into available nutrients.
 In addition to adding nutrients to the soil, compost can improve long-term soil health.
 Organic farmers are strongly encouraged to use compost because it reduces human, plant, and animal pathogens; destroys weed seeds; decomposes organic matter; and makes nutrients more available to plants.

-Of the major pests that plague organic crop production (weeds, insects and diseases), diseases are by far the most devastating.
+All species of plants, wild and cultivated a like, are susceptible to disease.
+The occurrence and prevalence of plant diseases vary from season to season, depending on the presence of the pathogen, environmental conditions, and the crops and varieties grown.
+Some plant varieties are particularly subject to outbreaks of diseases; others are more resistant to them.
+Plant diseases create challenging problems in commercial agriculture and pose real economic threats to organic farming systems.
 Plant pathogens are constantly changing and mutating, resulting in new strains and new challenges to growers.
 Also, given the local, regional, and international movement of seed, plant material, and farming equipment, new and introduced pathogens periodically enter the organic farming system to cause new disease problems.
 Disease management is complicated by the presence of multiple types of pathogens.
-For any one crop the grower must deal with a variety of fungi, bacteria, viruses, nematodes.
+For any one crop the grower must deal with a variety of fungi, bacteria, viruses, and nematodes.
 If a plant pathogen is present, the severity of the disease it causes will be determined by the level of infestation, by environmental conditions, and the susceptibility of the crop.
-A certified organic farm can control plant diseases by implementing a variety of approaches.
-Good cultural management is a cornerstone to organic disease control, including host resistance, site selection, exclusion, crop rotation, cultivation, and plant disease diagnosis.
-Fungicides can be used as well, but for organic production, fungicide use is limited to using sulfur, copper, oils and bicarbonates to control plant disease outbreaks.
+Organic farmers rely primarily on preventive, cultural, and integrated methods of disease management and to some extent biological and chemical control measures too.
 It is unlikely that all diseases can be avoided by utilizing any one of these management strategies alone.
 However, the damage of many plant diseases can be greatly reduced by the integration of these practices.

 Climate change poses unprecedented challenges to agriculture because of the sensitivity of agricultural productivity and costs to changing climate conditions.
 Adaptive action offers the potential to manage the effects of climate change by altering patterns of agricultural activity to capitalize on emerging opportunities while minimizing the costs associated with negative effects.
 The aggregate effects of climate change will ultimately depend on a complex web of adaptive responses to local climate stressors.
 These adaptive responses may range from farmers adjusting planting patterns and soil management practices in response to more variable weather patterns, to seed producers investing in the development of drought-tolerant varieties, to increased adoption in organic farming practices.
-Agricultural systems are expected to be fairly resilient to climate change in the short term due to the system’s flexibility to engage in adaptive behaviors such as expansion of irrigated acreage, regional shifts in acreage for specific crops, crop rotations, changes to management decisions such as choice and timing of inputs and cultivation practices, and altered trade patterns compensating for yield changes caused by changing climate patterns.
-However, by midcentury, when temperature increases are expected to exceed 1°C to 3°C and precipitation extremes intensify, yields of major crops and farm returns are projected to decline.
+Agricultural systems are expected to be fairly, resilient to climate change in the short term due to their flexibility to adapt.
+Some of changes include expansion of irrigated acreage, regional shifts in acreage for specific crops, crop rotations, changes to management decisions such as choice and timing of inputs and cultivation practices, and altered trade patterns compensating for yield changes caused by changing climate patterns.
+However, by mid-century, when temperature increases are expected to exceed 1.8 to 4.4 degrees F (1 to 3?C) and precipitation extremes intensify, yields of major crops and farm returns are projected to decline.